Microsoft/configuration/README.md

 * Infrastructure provisioning
 * Service configuration

-As much as possible, we have tried to keep a clean distinction between provisioning and configuration.
+As much as possible, we have tried to keep a clear distinction between provisioning and configuration.
 You are not obliged to use our tools and are free to use one, but not the other.
 The provisioning phase stands-up the required resources and tags them with role identifiers so that the configuration tool can come in and complete the job.

 __Note__: The Cloudformation templates used for infrastructure provisioning are no longer maintained.
 We are working to move to a more modern and flexible tool.

 The reference platform is provisioned using an Amazon [CloudFormation](http://aws.amazon.com/cloudformation/) template.